 Most dive operations are run from a dive resort, so the accommodation is part of your Philippines holiday package.
 Once you’ve decided which area to go to, you can easily find the local resorts using Google maps.
 We have included some options on our Destination pages.

 If your flights dictate an overnight stay in Manila, the area to head to is Makati.
 It’s just 4km from the airport along two major routes so the time from and to the airport is a predictable 30 minutes even at the worse times.
-Both the Ascott Hotel and Apartments and the Holiday Inn will provide a pleasant end or start to your holiday in the Philippines.

 How to Get Around